-Creative Art begins with observation of the real world: recording, analysis and creation of a visual response to the surroundings.
+Visual Art and Design begins with observation of the real world: recording, analysis and creation of a visual response to the surroundings.
 Art makes students look at things anew - even mundane ordinary aspects of the world.
-This course covers elements of Visual Art and Visual Design be your favourite class of the day.
+This course covers elements of the Visual Art and Visual Design syllabi.